 Corporate social responsibility

 Acting with integrity and behaving responsibly are central to the execution of our strategy and underpin our business model.
-This covers how Filtronic interacts with its stakeholders, its approach to key issues and its aims for the future.
+We are committed to doing business ethically and sustainably in the interests of our stakeholders: shareholders, employees, the environment, customers, suppliers and the communities in which we operate.

 Health and safety